ProvableHQ/leo/grammar/README.md

 This ABNF grammar consists of two (sub-)grammars:
-(i) a lexical grammar that describes how sequence of characters are parsed into tokens, and (ii) a syntactic grammar that described how tokens are parsed into expressions, statements, etc.
+(i) a lexical grammar that describes how sequence of characters are parsed into tokens, and (ii) a syntactic grammar that describes how tokens are parsed into expressions, statements, etc.
 The adjectives 'lexical' and 'syntactic' are the same ones used in the Java language reference,